joelcogen/devops/docker_haproxy_ssl/README.md

 ### How it works

-The entrypoint will generate a new certificate for given domains and start a cron to update every 1st of the month at midnight.
-Certificates are valid 3 months.
+The entrypoint will generate a new certificate for given domains.

+Container forces restart every 45 days to get fresh certificates.
+You must have `--restart=always` or `unless-stopped`.